 instructor training centre has everything your need.
 You will

 spend an Intensive seven days at our training centre based at

 Amesbury Wiltshire.
 The course will consist of instructional techniques

 delivering the Compulsory Basic Training Course (CBT) as laid

 down by the DVSA, Including practice delivering the CBT to live

-students under instruction from your qualified tutors, At the end of the week you will be advised whether you need further training before applying for an assessment at DVSA Cardington.
-The Enhanced Course also includes Advanced Rider training and assessment and a First Aid qualification.
+students, where available, under instruction from your qualified tutors, At the end of the week you will be advised whether you need further training before applying for a DVSA assessment.
+The Enhanced Course also includes Advanced Rider and first aid training.

 on how well you have progressed you may need further practice

-before you apply for an assessment at Cardington.
-We will arrange
+before you apply for a DVSA assessment.
+We can arrange

 for further training at our mutual convenience so that you are